How to set up and access iCloud Drive on the Mac

-You can access iCloud Drive on your Mac from a web browser or right in Finder.
+Save time by using iCloud Drive on your favorite Mac

-With iCloud Drive, you have access to all of the files that you're currently storing and syncing in Apple's iCloud storage service.
-On iOS, you can find your folders and documents in the Files app in iOS 11 or the iCloud Drive app in iOS 10 and older.
-On the Mac, you can access iCloud Drive on the web or via a Finder window.
-Here's how.
+iCloud Drive is Apple's cloud storage system, think of it as the brand's answer to Dropbox.
+With access to your iCloud Drive account, you're able to access all of the files, documents, folders and more that you're currently storing and syncing with Apple.

-- How to enable iCloud Drive on your Mac
+On iOS, you can find your folders and documents in the Files app.
+You can access iCloud Drive on the web or via a Finder window on the Mac.
+Our guide below will show you how to set-up iCloud Drive and view and access all of your files whichever device you're using.

 How to enable iCloud Drive on your Mac

-If you haven't already enabled iCloud Drive on your Mac, you can do so manually at any time.
+If you haven't already enabled iCloud Drive on your Mac, you can do so manually at any time on any of the best Macs, whether you have an older computer or the brand new MacBook Air with M2.

 - Click on the Apple menu icon in the upper left corner of your Mac.

-Click on System Preferences.
+- Click on System Settings.

-Tick the box for iCloud Drive to enable it.
+- Toggle on iCloud Drive to enable it.

 How to access iCloud Drive from a web browser